The Highway Division continually maintains, improves and rebuilds over 400 miles of public streets throughout Manchester.

 - Reconstruction – The most expensive and time-consuming of the street repair options.
 The entire road is rebuilt.
 The existing pavement and underlying material is removed and replaced with a new gravel road base and layer of pavement.
 This work may also involve installation of new storm drainage systems, curbing, sidewalks and street lighting.

-The Highway Division is developing a detailed paving plan for Manchester.
+The Highway Division has developed a detailed paving plan for Manchester.
 As part of this process, we have conducted an assessment of pavement conditions along city streets.
 For a summary of the results, see the street condition map and the pavement assessment presentation made to the Board of Mayor and Aldermen on January 6, 2015.